-Under the Telephone Consumer Protection Act, the FCC plays a crucial role in helping consumers stop unwanted calls, text messages and faxes.
-Unwanted calls, including robocalls and telemarketing calls, are consistently a top consumer complaint the FCC receives each year.
-The Commission is committed to protecting consumers from unwanted calls and giving them more control over the calls and texts they receive.
+Unwanted calls, including robocalls and texts, are consistently among the top problems consumers cite when filing complaints with the FCC each year.
+The FCC is committed to protecting consumers from unwanted telemarketing calls, text messages and faxes, and is working closely with an industry-led strike force to give consumers more control over the calls and texts they receive.

-Click the tabs below for more information and FAQs.
+Click the tabs below for more information on FCC rules and consumer rights, call-blocking resources and additional FAQs.

 Robocalls are unsolicited prerecorded telemarketing calls to landline home telephones, and all autodialed or prerecorded calls or text messages to wireless numbers, emergency numbers, and patient rooms at health care facilities.

 The Commission has tackled robocalls on as many fronts as possible, whether by implementing new rules, ruling on questions raised about the law, taking enforcement action, keeping consumers informed, encouraging new pro-consumer innovation or urging the private sector to step up and stop this scourge.

 FCC rules limit many types of robocalls, though some calls are permissible if prior consent is given.
 Rules differ between landline and wireless phones.